DaemonEngine/Daemon/README.md

 ### Buildtime

 - CMake
-- A C++ compiler.
+- A C++11 compiler.
 The following are actively supported:
   - GCC (at least 4.8)
-  - Visual Studio/MSVC (at least Visual Studio 2015)
+  - Visual Studio/MSVC (at least Visual Studio 2017)
-  - Clang (at least 3.6)
+  - Clang (at least 3.5)

 ### Optional